 The department has programmes at various levels: Diploma, Bachelors, Masters and PhD.
 We have a diploma in counselling psychology and graduate programmes based at the department.
 We offer a Master of Psychology degree which has several specialties including Health, Organizational, Social, Forensic, and Community.
 We also have a Master of Counselling Psychology.
 Several students are enrolled for PhD by research and are at various stages of completion.
-Clinical Psychology is offered in the school of Health Sciences under the Department of Psychiatry.
+Clinical Psychology is offered at the Faculty of Health Sciences under the Department of Psychiatry.

 I joined the Department in June 1994.
 Though I have been an Acting Chair of the Department at various stages, I was appointed the substantive chair on 6th August 2019.
 I will be the fifth substantive Chair of the Department after Dr. Ernest Shivutse, Dr. Don Balmer, Prof. Priscilla Kariuki and Dr. Luke Odiemo.
 I thank my predecessors for doing a beautiful job at the department.
 I hope and pray that I will do so too.
 In addition, I wish to acknowledge the longest Acting Chair of the Department, Dr. Oketch-Oboth, who did a lot for the Department as Acting Chair for two years, not to mention that he was instrumental to the introduction of a Bachelor of Counselling Psychology.